yokaiAG/Stage2019/README.md

 - `weibo_oursin.txt` psis model for weibo with oursin graph.
 - `weibo_real_top10000emul.txt` psi model for weibo with real graph.
 Only top 10 000 users according to `weibo_emul.txt`.
 - `weibo_cascade_top10000emul.txt` psi model for weibo with cascade graph.
 Only top 10 000 users according to `weibo_emul.txt`.
+Note that there is no file for Cascade in wcano because the computation was very very slow.
+Thus you will find no other results nor plots for wcano with cascade graph.

 ### PsiResults/ComparePsis/
 Contains comparison between psi emul and model lists obtained via `Code/compare_psis.py`.
 Each line is